 As the weather warms up, the threat of increased mosquito activity looms in the air.
 With the threat of more mosquitoes comes the threat of diseases transmitted by this irritating pest…such as Zika.
 Modern medicine and research allow for frequent new learnings.
-Here, we will explore the implications of the Zika virus in 2018.
+Here, we will explore what you need to know about Zika virus.

 The primary vectors of Zika are mosquitoes, but it can also be transmitted through unprotected sex with a partner that is infected by Zika.
 Even if the person is not showing Zika symptoms, transmission is still possible.

 The virus can also be spread from mother to child if the mother is infected.
 The CDC states that a mother infected near the time of delivery can pass the virus to their newborn.
 They also explain that to date, there are no confirmed reports that Zika can be spread through breastfeeding.

 The best way to prevent Zika is to protect yourself and your family from mosquitoes.
 To do so, we recommend you take the following actions:

 - Use a mosquito net when sleeping

 - Apply and use insect repellent (see the EPA’s guide)

 - Wear long-sleeved shirts and long pants when outdoors

 - Keep garden vegetation trimmed